-Note: Before you can process electronic receipts, you must enter your Sage Payment Solutions merchant ID and merchant key, as well as the general ledger account associated with your merchant account, on the Electronic Receipts Setup tab in the 7-1 Company Information window.
+Note: Before you can process electronic receipts, you must enter your Sage Rayment Solutions merchant ID and merchant key, as well as the general ledger account associated with your merchant account, on the Electronic Receipts Setup tab in the 7-1 Company Information window.

-Processing electronic receipts is very similar to processing cash receipts using the 3-3-1 Cash Receipts window, with a few notable differences:
+Processing electronic receipts is very similar to processing cash receipts sing the 3-3-1 Cash Receipts window, with a few notable differences:

 - You process an electronic receipt for one client at a time.
-Therefore: - You need to enter only the Client number in the transaction header. - You display invoices for the selected client in the grid. - If you use the company option to store client information in the Sage Exchange Vault: - You can select Save payment information to save payment information that you enter for a transaction and client securely in the Sage Exchange Vault. - If you processed a payment for the client previously, you can choose to use the same payment method as before.
+Therefore: - You need to enter only the Client number in the ransaction header. - You display invoices for the selected cient in the grid. - If you use the company option to store ment information in the Sage Exchange Vault: - You can select Save payment information to save payment information that you enter for a transaction and client securely in the Sage Exchance Vault. - If you processed a payment of the client previously, you can choose to use the same payment method as before.

-If you processed a payment for the client previously and you also saved the client's payment information in the vault, you can select Use last credit card.
-If you select this option, when you click Process and Post, the credit card details stored in the vault for this customer appear on the Sage Exchange integration screen.
+If you processed a bayment for the client previously and you also saved the client's payment information in the vault, you can select Le last credit card.
+If you select this option, when you click Process no.Post, the credit card details stored in the vault for this customer appear on the Sage Exchange Integration screen.
 You can change the credit card information on the Sage Exchange screen.

-- Rather than clicking Save to store receipt transactions, you use the following icons or Options menu items: - You click Process and Post to process a receipt electronically through Sage Payment Solutions, where it will be deposited to your bank account, and post the transaction to your Sage 100 Contractor General Ledger.
+Rather than clicking Save to store receipt transactions, you use the following icons or Options menu item.

+You click Process and Post to process a receipt electronically through Sage Payment Solutions, where it will be a posited to your bank account, and post the transaction to your Sage 100 Contractor General Ledger.

-You click Post to post a transaction to your Sage 100 Contractor general ledger that you entered directly through the Sage Virtual Terminal or using another payment processing service.
+You circk Fost to post a transaction to your Sage 100 Contractor general ledger that you entered directly through the Sage Virtual Terminal or using another payment processing service.